 Your dye is set!!!

 Next, I slide the scarves off the pipe, but I don’t disturb the binding string or the pleats at all.
-I slide this over a one quart plastic yoghurt container bottom.
+I slide this over a one-quart plastic yogurt container bottom.
 The pleats are held in place, but the taper of the container lets some water get through.
-I very gently wash the silk in dish detergent, and finish with a rinse with Milsoft or other fabric softener and a few drops of lavender oil.
-If you skip this step, but choose to leave the pleats in your scarf, I find the silk to be crunchy and a little bit unpleasant around the neck.
+I very gently wash the silk in dish detergent and finish with a rinse with Milsoft or other fabric softener and a few drops of lavender oil.
+If you skip this step but choose to leave the pleats in your scarf, I find the silk to be crunchy and a little bit unpleasant around the neck.
 It also removes any residual smell from the indigo or other dyes.

 Take your still-coiled scarf and hang to dry.
 Be patient.
 You want it thoroughly dry before you uncoil it, so the pleats stay.
 Silk’s memory only remembers to stay pleated if you let it dry that way.

 Voila!
 Your fiber art masterpiece is ready to wear!

 I hope you enjoyed this project.
 Feel free to leave comments, suggestions, ideas, or links to your own artwork!